NikhilRoyDA/Airline-Authority-Analysis-POWER-BI/README.md

 ✅ **How do cancellations impact the airline industry?**
 ✅ **What patterns can we spot to improve airline scheduling?**

-Using **Power BI, SQL, and data visualization**, I analyzed real flight data to uncover insights that could help both passengers and airline companies.
+Using **Power BI - Data Visualization**, I analyzed real flight data to uncover insights that could help both passengers and airline companies.

 ---